 So when you can, use your online community of brand champions to amplify your reach and build dependability.
 Find creative ways to thank or reward your advocates, because influencers play a major role in growing today’s brands.

 Be sure to integrate campaign hashtags and promote your channel handles wherever you can.
+You can bring mobile tags directly to your OOH audience by placing on your creative.
 Keep social top of mind for your target audiences.

 Innovation helped Apple breakthrough the PC industry, the personal music player industry and the smartphone industry.
 Innovators look to the next generation to win their share of the market.